 2. Incident Response

 But what happens when an incident does arise?
 That’s where incident response comes in.
 A good incident response team can quickly find the cause of the breach and fix it.
-Incident response involves not only responding to incidents but also creating contingency plans for various scenarios and conducting post-incident analysis to strengthen security.
+Incident response services involves not only responding to incidents but also creating contingency plans for various scenarios and conducting post-incident analysis to strengthen security.

 3. Compliance Management